tigoe/LightProjects/spectrometers/readme.md

 # Building Your Own Spectrometer

 It's common in any lighting practice to need a spectrometer to measure the properties of light.
 Good spectrometers are expensive, though.
-For an example, see this page on the [Sekonic C-800-U](../light-rendering-indices.md).
+For an example, see this page on the [Sekonic C-800-U](../light-rendering-indices.md) or the [Sekonic C-7000](https://sekonic.com/sekonic-spectrometer-c-7000/).
 Fortunately, there are some affordable spectral sensors that you can connect to a microcontroller to make your own spectrometer.
 This tutorial shows you how to connect the AMS [AS7341 11-channel spectral sensor](https://ams.com/as7341#tab/documents) to an [Arduino Nano 33 IoT](https://store-usa.arduino.cc/products/arduino-nano-33-iot).
 The AS7341 will work with any microcontroller that has an I2C interface, but the Nano 33 IoT has a Bluetooth and WiFi radio, making it easy to connect to via multiple means.

 Below, you'll see how to get output from your spectrometer via multiple means:
 * UART serial to [p5.js](https://p5js.org)